-have been on the forefront of the headlines for some time now; stories ranging from addiction to everything from prescription medications to more commonly identified illicit drugs such as Cocaine
+Substance abuse and alcoholism have been at the forefront of the headlines for some time now, stories ranging from addiction to everything from prescription medications to more commonly identified illicit drugs such as Cocaine, Heroin, and Marijuana.